pablochivite/pablochivite/README.md

 ## BBA + Data Analytics | Applied AI & Automation

-I bring **Business Strategy** and **Technical Execution** together.
+I combine **Business Strategy** and **Technical Execution**.
 With a background in Business Administration and Data Analytics, I build AI solutions and entrepreneurial ventures that are cost-efficient, scalable, and solved specific market problems.

 ---